Home

 Spreadsheets

 Spreadsheets can get the job done, and they are the way many businesses have managed expenses for years.
-But they can be difficult and time-consuming to use, they often have minimal data security protocols, and they increase the risk of human error because everything has to be entered manually.
-And if you’re worried about expense fraud, spreadsheets also make it easier to intentionally or unintentionally mislead others about where funds have been spent.
+However, they can be difficult and time-consuming to use, they often have minimal data security protocols, and they increase the risk of human error because everything has to be entered manually.

 Accounting software